ehsan2793/web-sprint-challenge-advanced-css-and-intro-js/README.md

     using functions makes coding much easier because we can write a code in a function and call the function over and over  to do whatever we need it to do insted of writing codes over and over function can save a lot oftime and energy and give us a more dry code

-5. How do you access a key inside of an object inside of an array? we first have to call the array then we must go to the object and then to the key array[index of object].key
+5. How do you access a key inside of an object inside of an array?

+        we first have to call the array then we must go to the object and then to the key array[index of object].key

-You are expected to be able to answer questions in these areas.
+task 4 on index.js https://codepen.io/captainAnonym/pen/zYwwOdj?editors=0001 logic works but i still get false You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions